 However, with few exceptions, the “other” branch of government, the publicity-shy Supreme Court of The United States — whose deliberations are, unlike the other branches of government, shrouded in secret — is reasonably (and authentically) autographically accessible.

-Why should a collector seek autographs of The Chief Justice of the United States (not “The Chief Justice of the Supreme Court”) and the Associate Justices of the Supreme Court (not “Associate Justices of The United States”)?
+Why should a collector seek autographs of The Chief Justices of the United States (not “The Chief Justice of the Supreme Court”) and the Associate Justices of the Supreme Court (not “Associate Justices of The United States”)?
 Why not?

 Simply put, we are a nation deeply rooted in law.
 One of the major reasons for the American Revolution and seeking independence from Great Britain was because the American colonists felt that the British were treating the colonials as second-class citizens.
 As British subjects, the colonials felt that a citizen of Boston, Charleston or Philadelphia was entitled to the same rights and protections under the King’s law as citizens of London, Portsmouth or Bristol.

-The rule of law in America was established in our Constitution and Bill of Rights, and it was the Supreme Court which for over two hundred years held that no person, including the President and Members of Congress, was above the law.
+The rule of law in America was established in our Constitution and Bill of Rights, and it is the Supreme Court which for over two hundred years has held that no person, including the President and Members of Congress, was above the law.
 Celebrated Supreme Court decisions like Marbury v.
 Madison, Dred Scott, Brown v.
 Board of Education of Topeka, United States v.
 Nixon, Miranda, Roe v.
 Wade, Bush v.
 Gore, etc., reflect the crises of American growth and development.

-The Court’s decisions are rendered by human beings, some bland and relatively unknown (for example Alfred Moore, Peter Daniels, William Cushing, George Sutherland, and Stanley Reed) and some brilliant and almost “household names” (like John Marshall, Joseph Story, Oliver Wendell Holmes, Jr., Louis Brandeis, and Benjamin Cardozo).
+The Court’s decisions are rendered by human beings, some bland and relatively unknown (for example Alfred Moore, Peter Daniel, William Cushing, George Sutherland, and Stanley Reed) and some brilliant and almost “household names” (like John Marshall, Joseph Story, Oliver Wendell Holmes, Jr., Louis Brandeis, and Benjamin Cardozo).

 Many of the Justices has other interesting careers in public service before or after coming to the bench.
 Names such as John Jay, Salmon P. Chase, William H. Taft, Charles Evans Hughes, Fred Vinson, and Earl Warren amongst the Chief Justices can be found in other collections: amongst the Associates Justices, James Wilson, Smith Thompson, John McLean, Levi Woodbury, David Davis, L.Q.C.
 Lamar, William R. Day, Hugo Black, Harold Burton, Tom C. Clark, Arthur Goldberg and others may also be included under other autograph collecting categories… look them up in an encyclopedia and see for yourself!